Take Climate Action at the U

 The University of Utah is taking significant strides to reduce its water use.
 For indoor water use reduction, the university requires Watersense fixtures in major renovations and new construction, and Facilities Management has completed significant work to identify and repair leaks.
 For outdoor water use, learn more about irrigations practices from UFacilities.

-Campus Monthly Water Usage
+Monthly Water Usage (ccf)

-Water Usage By Year
+Annual Water Usage (ccf)

 Transportation